macieklamberski/frontkit/README.md

 ## Structure

-During new project initialization, Frontkit will create below structure of files in project directory.
+During project creation, Frontkit will create below structure of files in project directory.

 ```bash
 .